Marketing the Rainbow

 A second survey was conducted in 2005, called Gay Tourism 2005.
 Just 18 months after the launch of the gay-friendly tourism marketing campaign, gay travelers said they were spending 30% more than they did before because of the gay campaign.
 The also revealed that for every USD 1 GPTMC invests in gay tourism marketing, USD 153 is returned in direct visitor spending (as opposed to USD 92 for the ‘general population’).
 This was the first time that Return on Investment on gay tourism marketing was reported in the travel industry.

-In 2007 recent marketing efforts on lesbians, who are less likely to have visited the city than gay men, according to Deborah Diamond, director of research and strategy for the GPTMC.
+In 2007 marketing efforts wer shifted to lesbians, who were less likely to have visited the city than gay men, according to Deborah Diamond, director of research and strategy for the GPTMC.
 The city also reached out to gay athletes by meeting with gay softball, bowling and soccer leagues to accommodate their competitions, and it hosted the International Gay and Lesbian Film Festival.

 Later that year GPTMC conducted an online survey after Philadelphia hosted “R Family Vacations” for their first-ever land based vacations: 97% of respondents were either “satisfied” or “very satisfied”, 67% “Strongly agreed” that Philadelphia is warm and welcoming to gay families.